torsday/notebook/internet/ldap.md

 -   An attribute has a name (an attribute type or attribute description) and one or more values.
 The attributes are defined in a schema (see below).
 -   Each entry has a unique identifier: its Distinguished Name (`DN`).
 This consists of its Relative Distinguished Name (`RDN`), constructed from some attribute(s) in the entry, followed by the parent entry's `DN`.
 Think of the `DN` as the full file path and the RDN as its relative filename in its parent folder (e.g. if /foo/bar/myfile.txt were the `DN`, then `myfile.txt` would be the `RDN`).

-A DN may change over the lifetime of the entry, for instance, when entries are moved within a tree.
+Note: Because a `DN` may change over the lifetime of the entry, for instance, when entries are moved within a tree.
 To reliably and unambiguously identify entries, a `UUID` might be provided in the set of the entry's operational attributes.

 ### LDIF